La Val: Coat-of-arms

 The emblem consists of a vert branch, placed on bend, with two leaves on argent, it is the emblem of the family Rü.
 The emblem was adopted in 1969.

 Society

 Linguistic distribution

 According to the 2024 census, 96.45% of the population speak Ladin, 1.70% Italian and 1.85% German as first language.

-Economy

 Tourism

 In tourist centers people also speak some English.
 The religion is Roman Catholic.

 Tourism (hiking, mountain climbing, mountain biking) is a mainstay of the local economy as is agriculture.
 There is no locally-centered ski tourism, but in winter shuttle buses transport tourists to the nearby ski resorts such as Alta Badia.
 Tourism usually peaks in the winter months due to the comunes' location and attractions.

 Whereas in earlier decades the agricultural economy was, to a large degree, self-sufficient, it has become, meanwhile, more of a monoculture based on cattle.

 Down the valley at the Gran Ega river in Pederoa is a handicraft and industrial zone (shoes, textiles).

 La Val (Wengen) borders the following municipalities: Badia, Mareo and San Martin de Tor.